PacificCommunity/seapodym-codebase/README.md

     [~/seapodym/example-configs/skipjack/]$ cp skipjack_F0.xml initparfile.xml

-  Now reduce the simulation time period to five years by modifying the _year_ attribute in _save_last_date_ node from 2010 to 1983.
-First run the simulation with this parfile
+  In _initparfile.xml_ reduce the simulation time period to five years by modifying the _year_ attribute in _save_last_date_ node from 2010 to 1983.
+First run simulation with this parfile to generate pseudo-observations

     [~/seapodym/example-configs/skipjack/]$ seapodym -s initparfile.xml